lovel8/ambari-flume-service/README.md

     buildrpm/rpmbuild/SPECS/flume.spec

-  2. install rpmbuild on your host `yum install rpmbuild -y`
+  2. install rpmbuild on your host `yum install rpm-build -y`

   3. copy buildrpm dir to your host